taraletti/EnRecipes/README.md

 ## Features

 - Create recipes quickly
-- Add photo, notes and combinations to your recipes
+- Add photo, combinations and notes to your recipes
 - Organise your recipes by cuisine, category and tags
-- Mark recipes as Favourites and add them to your Try Later list
+- Add recipes to your Try Later list and mark them as favourites
 - Quickly search for recipes by title or ingredient
 - Scale your recipe ingredients to serve more or less people
 - Get notified of the last time you tried a recipe
 - Share your recipe to anyone by any means as a nicely formatted message.
-You can share the recipe photo too
+You can share the recipe photo too.
 - Shake device to view random recipe
 - Create meal plans
 - Import/Export recipes
-- Light & Dark theme
+- Light, Dark and Black themes

 ## Highlights

 - 100% free and open-source
 - Private by Design
+- No permissions required
 - No annoying ads or pop-ups
-- No internet access is required and never asks for any unwanted permissions

 **Languages being translated**: